SeqWare/seqware/seqware-distribution/docs/site/content/docs/17-plugins.md

 ##  CycleChecker
+net.sourceforge.seqware.pipeline.plugins.CycleChecker
-net.sourceforge.seqware.pipeline.plugins.CycleCheckerChecks for cycles in the sample hierarchy and processing hierarchy of a particular study and prints some information about the study
+Checks for cycles in the sample hierarchy and processing hierarchy of a particular study and prints some information about the study

 | Command-line option | Description |
 |--------------------|--------------|